fact2/reactJS-challenge/README.md

 We would be interested in your thoughts on these topics, without necessarily implementing them.
 What would you do, how your choices would depend on, what technologies you would integrate...
 If you have remarks / thoughts on other topics that those mentionned, don't hesitate!

-May the force be with you!
+May the force be with you! =P